 Light fitting (including outside lights)

-The cost will be higher if you want to fix outside lights to your home and outer buildings however the price you end up paying will depend on whether the electrician supplies the light fittings, where the light switches will be located, and the length and complexity of the cable run from your mains supply to your light switch.
+However, the price you end up paying will depend on whether the electrician supplies the light fittings, where the light switches will be located, and the length and complexity of the cable run from your mains supply to your light switch.

 Most electricians have the necessary experience and qualifications required to fit a shower to your bathrooms.
 Two particular types of service are generally offered: